 - Children up to 12 years old who were blind before they turned 2 (Kindred Sharp Children’s Trust).

-- People in the Wellington region (Henderson Fund).
+- People in the New Plymouth, Wanganui, Manawatu, Wairarapa, and Wellington regions (Henderson Fund).

 - People in the Waikato region (Forsyth Fund).